 RD Position Description

-Reports directly to the Assistant Director for Residential Education.
-Each Residence Director (RD) is expected to operate from a foundation that incorporates student development theory, institutional and organizational priorities, and their best professional sense of what their staff and students need.
+Reports directly to one of the two Area Coordinators.
+Each Residence Director (RD) is expected to operate from a foundation that incorporates student development theory, institutional and organizational priorities, and their best professional sense of what their Head Resident Assistant, Resident Assistants and students need.

-The position is a twelve-month, live-in professional position with primary responsibility for direct supervision and leadership in an assigned community on campus.
+This is a twelve-month, live-in professional position with primary responsibility for direct supervision and leadership in an assigned residence hall on campus.

-Residence Directors are responsible for administering the Community Development Model in a residential area of 320 to 650 students, supervising 8 to 14 staff members, and working to promote the mission of the department and the college.
+Residence Directors are responsible for the oversight and administration of a residential area of 200 to 350 students, supervising 6 to 12 staff members, and working to promote & provide for the educational and co-curricular needs of their students.

 Primary roles include the following:

-- Responsibility for administrative, management, and personnel functions for a residence hall or area, including both housing and student development functions.
+- Responsibility for administrative, management, and personnel functions for a residence hall, including both housing and student development functions.

 - Responsibility for participating in the selection, training, development, supervision, and evaluation of Resident Assistants, Head Resident Assistant and other student staff.